Please, read it up to end!

-When connecting to a single-wire bus CAN (SWCAN – Single Wire CAN, GMLAN), it is necessary to connect the CAN-Low wire to the mass (GND) of the examined car or control unit, and the CAN-High wire to the SWCAN GMLAN line.
+When connecting to a single-wire bus CAN (SWCAN – Single Wire CAN, GMLAN), it is necessary to connect the CAN-Low wire to the mass (GND) of the tested car or control unit, and the CAN-High wire to the SWCAN GMLAN line.

 If the CAN settings are done correctly, the physical connection to the bus is correct and the bus is exchanged, then the CAN bus data will be displayed in the receiving window after pressing the Connect button.